Roger Nichols (sound engineer): From nuclear operator to recording engineer

+From 1965 to 1968, Nichols was a nuclear operator at the San Onofre Nuclear Generating Station (SONGS).

-Nichols and some friends created their own recording studio, Quantum Studios, in Torrance, California in 1965.
+Nichols and some friends created their own recording studio, Quantum Studios, in Torrance, California, in 1965.
 The facility originally was a four-car garage; it was converted into a four-track studio to record high school bands.
-A hi-fi supply store, created as a side business by Nichols and his partners, brought in clients and contacts that led to recording commercials, with future stars Karen Carpenter and Larry Carlton performing on some of the spots; another musician Nichols recorded in this era was the former Mouseketeer Cubby O'Brien, on the drums.
+A hi-fi supply store, created as a side business by Nichols and his partners, brought in clients and contacts that led to recording commercials.
+Future stars Karen Carpenter and Larry Carlton performing on some of the spots.
+Another musician Nichols recorded in this era was the former Mouseketeer Cubby O'Brien, on the drums.
 Nichols also recorded Kenny Rogers, then with the First Edition; the studio was expanded into a former post office and upgraded to 16 tracks.

 Sales of recording equipment and machinery to ABC Records' first recording studio led to a contact with Phil Kaye, who was in charge of the facility.
 Nichols was hired in 1970 to maintain the equipment and do engineering work with Kaye and Steve Barri.
 Some of the clients Nichols recorded at this time included John Phillips and Denny Doherty of the Mamas and the Papas, the Grass Roots, and Hamilton, Joe Frank and Reynolds.